What to Do When Your Toilet is Blocked: A Step-by-Step Guide

 - Baking Soda and Vinegar (Optional)

-The first thing you need to do when faced with a blocked toilet is to turn off the valve for water flow in front of the toilet.
-This step ensures that no more water enters the tank during your try to get it unclogged.
-The valve is typically situated near the bottom of the tank on one side.
+The first thing you need to do when faced with a blocked toilet is turning off the supply of water that is behind the toilet.
+This is to ensure that no more water enters the tank as you try to get it unclogged.
+The valve is normally located near on the floor of your tank on the other side.

-You must protect your hands from potential bacteria or germs that may be present in your toilet with rubber gloves prior to using any tools for unclogging.
+Protect your hands from potential bacteria or germs present in your toilet bowl by wearing rubber gloves prior using any tools for unclogging.

 Step 3: Use a plunger.

-A plunger is without doubt the most effective tool to use for clearing toilets of blockages.
-Start by pushing down to the plunger, until all air is released, then press it hard over the hole in your toilet bowl.
-Then, start to plunge continuously up and down for approximately 20 minutes.
-The suction that is created by plunging back and forth can help clear any obstructions.
+A plunger is undoubtedly the most effective tool to use for getting rid of blocked toilets.
+Start by pushing down to the plunger, until all air is evacuated from it. then press firmly over the hole in your toilet and begin to plunge continuously up and down for approximately 20 minutes.
+The suction that is created when you plunge back and forth will help remove any blockages.

 Tips:

-- Cover holes around sinks or shower drains if they’re near to stop the pressure of air from escape as you plunge.
+- Fill in holes around sinks and shower drains if they’re close enough to prevent the air from escaping when you plunge.

-If plunging doesn’t work you can try this other method - pour half a cup of baking soda and one tablespoon of vinegar in the bowl.
-Allow the mixture to settle for 15 to 20 minutes.
-The mixture will start to fizz but when it ceases to fizz, pour hot water down (not at a boil) to flush out the blockage.
+If the plunge doesn’t work, try this next tactic to pour half a mug of baking soda and one cup of vinegar into the toilet bowl.
+The mixture should sit for approximately 15 minutes.
+The mixture will start to fizz then stop it will be poured down with hot water (not boiling) to clear the obstruction.

-Step 5 Utilize a coat hanger with wire or a plumbing snake.
+Step 5 Step 5: Use an iron coat hanger made of wire or a plumbing snake.

-If plunging, baking soda/vinegar methods have failed and you are in need of a solution, it’s time to use a wire coat hanger or plumbing snake.
-The coat hanger should be straightened’s wire until have a long thin wire with a hook that is bent at one end, or you can use your plumbing snake, which was made specifically to clear drain obstructions.
-Place the snake into your toilet drain hole and twist to turn, push, at the same time until you sense resistance; it’s the place where the blockage is.
-Try to break up any blockages using back-and-forth motion without causing damages in the pipeline.
+If both plunging and baking soda or vinegar methods have failed and you are in need of a solution, it’s the right time to utilize the wire coat hanger or plumbing snake.
+The coat hanger should be straightened’s wire until are left with a thin and long wire that has a hook that is bent on one side or your plumbing snake, which is specially designed to clear drain obstructions.
+Place the snake into the drain hole of your toilet and twist and turn, push to the point where you can feel resistance. there’s usually a blockage occurs.
+Gently try to break up any obstructions using a back-and-forth movement without causing damages in the pipeline.

 Note: